 - Petty Cash Management

 These are the most typical PA technical skills, but some jobs may require more specialised knowledge and skills.
 This array of skills can be developed on a PA Training Course and our Courses are ideally designed to meet the requirements of a PA job description.
 Finally, you should ensure that the Certificate or Diploma gained on a PA Course has a recognised accreditation.
-The CPD Accreditation offered by Souters offers this advantage.
-You actually gain the recognition of attending an internationally respected PA Training College, in Souters, as well as gaining CPD Accreditation.
+The IEAA Accreditation offered by Souters offers this advantage.
+You actually gain the recognition of attending an internationally respected PA Training College, in Souters, as well as gaining IEAA Accreditation.

 How Can I Become a PA?